-If you're someone who enjoys the beauty and smell of a real Christmas tree, prepare to pull a few more bills out of your wallet this holiday season.
-Tree farmers from the nation's top producers in North Carolina and Oregon, who collectively shipped nearly 10 million Christmas trees in 2016, are warning that supplies are tight and prices are rising.
+If you're someone who enjoys the beauty and smell of a real Christmas tree, you might have to search a little harder and pull a few more bills out of your wallet this holiday season.

 Much of the current shortage stems from an oversupply of seedlings planted during the boom years of the early 2000s.
 Because some varieties can take as long as 6-12 years to reach maturity, looking that far into the future can sometimes be a roll of the dice.